-- Each area of the curriculum is planned to incorporate the principles of equality and to promote positive attitudes towards equality and diversity. - Pupils will have opportunities to explore concepts and issues relating to identity and equality. - All steps are taken to ensure that all pupils have access to mainstream curriculum by taking into account the cultural and lifestyle backgrounds of all pupils, their linguistic needs and their learning styles. - Provide reasonable means for children, young people their friends and families to have meaningful and continuous interaction with people from different backgrounds, lifestyles and identities. - Provide opportunities to recognise similarities while appreciating, respecting and valuing differences across and between groups. - Challenge perceptions among majority groups about special treatment of minority groups. - Challenge cultural, geographical or generational boundaries of the "community". - Utilise food, arts, sports and PE as a means to foster participation, engagement, empowerment and consultation. - Utilise case studies to emphasise successful relations among members of different groups, areas, neighbourhoods, nations and countries. - Foster social bonding (intra-group relations) and social bridging (inter-group relations) among pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between people from all walks of life.

-- Increase awareness about rights and responsibilities of pupils, their parents and carers as community members, regardless of migratory status and/or nationality. - Remove barriers to access, participation, progression, attainment and achievement. - Emphasise multiple dimensions of equality (opportunities, access, treatment, participation and outcome).
+- Ensure that each area of the curriculum is planned to incorporate the principles of equality and to promote positive attitudes towards equality and diversity. - Provide pupils with opportunities to explore concepts and issues relating to identity and equality. - Take steps to ensure that all pupils have access to mainstream curriculum by taking into account the cultural and lifestyle backgrounds of all pupils, their linguistic needs and their learning styles. - Provide reasonable means for children, young people their friends and families to have meaningful and continuous interaction with people from different backgrounds, lifestyles and identities. - Provide opportunities to recognise similarities while appreciating, respecting and valuing differences across and between groups. - Challenge perceptions that majority groups may have about minority groups - Utilise food, arts, sports and PE as a means to foster participation, engagement, empowerment and consultation. - Foster social bonding (intra-group relations) and social bridging (inter-group relations) among pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between people from all walks of life. - Increase awareness about rights and responsibilities of pupils, their parents and carers as community members, regardless of migratory status and/or nationality. - Remove barriers to access, participation, progression, attainment and achievement. - Emphasise multiple dimensions of equality (opportunities, access, treatment, participation and outcome).